This post may contain affiliate links. For more information, please read my disclosure policy.

 Nothing is worse than starting the day with the kids fighting over homeschool supplies.
 They fight over pencils, scissors, and pencil sharpeners.
 They fight over spiral notebooks.
 Sometimes I think they fight just to avoid work for a few more minutes.
 But if you color code homeschool supplies you put a stop to all the fighting!

 Color Coding Prevents Sibling Fights

-Color coding homeschool supplies prevents the kids from fighting over supplies.
+Color coding homeschool supplies prevent the kids from fighting over supplies.
 I can’t tell you how many times I’ve heard my own little angels arguing about who put the pencil on the table.
 Each child is claiming the pencil.
-It’s a fight to the death and no holds bared.
+It’s a fight to the death and no holds barred.

 Assigning a pencil color to each child prevents these arguments.
 Now it’s easy to recognize whose pencil is on the table, whose pencil is on the floor, and whose pencil is behind the stove.